burnsr77/burnsr77.github.io/cv/index.md

 2018 Organizer.
 "Making Smarter Environments: The Environmental Politics and Practices of Smart Cities".
 Annual Meeting of the AAG.
 New Orleans, LA.
 Organizer with Anthony Levenda.

-2017 Organizer.
-"Urban-economic Perspectives on Technology".
-Annual Meeting of the AAG.
-Boston, MA.
-Organizer with Daniel Cockayne.

-2016 Organizer.
-"Hipster Geographies: Socio-spatial Practices, Politics, and Economies of Culture’s Most Maligned Figure".
-Annual Meeting of the AAG.
-San Francisco, CA. Organizer with Cristina Temenos and Jesse McClelland.
-(2 sessions)

-2016 Organizer.
-"Toward a Geographical Software Studies".
-Annual meeting of the AAG.
-San Francisco, CA. Organizer with Nick Lally.
-(4 sessions)

 <a name="conference"> </a>